 Acoustic musician, David Benedict, is a southeastern based performer, composer, and instructor seeking to blend tradition and innovation through his music.
 Though proficient with many stringed instruments, David’s main focus is the mandolin.
 Over the years, his broad tastes have led him to push the conventional boundaries of the mandolin by exploring a variety of musical styles.

-Now, as David pursues music fulltime, he has an emerging reputation for his technical proficiency and authentic voice as a composer and improviser.
+Now, as David pursues music fulltime in Nashville, he has an emerging reputation for his technical proficiency and authentic voice as a composer and improviser.
 See what others have to say about David:

 David is part of a new generation of American mandolinists who are helping to reinvent our instrument.
 Super clean and accurate playing combined with a broad sense of composition and a sensitivity of style that is soulful yet clear and beautiful.
 While his roots are clearly bluegrass and celtic fiddle based, his tastes expand deep into jazz and classical as well.
 The future of our instrument is going to be in fine shape with young people like David Benedict taking the reins.